Profile photo of Freda Myhrwold

 Celebration of Life

-A Celebration of Life will be held at Nativity Lutheran Church in St. Anthony, Minnesota, on Saturday, April 18, at 1:30 pm.
-Visitation will begin at 12:30 pm.
+A Celebration of Life was held at Nativity Lutheran Church in St. Anthony, Minnesota, on Saturday, April 18, at 1:30 pm.
+The recording of the service is available online. www.youtube.com/watch?v=PrCMLoe4exo

 Location